 It seemed that Sundays were mostly stormy, so the family typically stayed at home – easing their consciences by putting money in the mission boxes and listening to Sunday services on the radio.

-Not too many months after moving to Grand Passage, the Wickersons received word that an assistant keeper was no longer needed since the light was being automated.
-After the parents had extolled all the advantages of returning to "civilization" to their disappointed children, they learned that the position of assistant keeper was available at Brier Island Lighthouse, five miles away.
-Though the move wasn't far, they did have to go from a home with electricity, indoor bathroom, but no phone to one with a phone, but without electricity or an indoor bathroom.
+Not too many months after moving to Grand Passage, the Lents received word that an assistant keeper was no longer needed since the light was being automated.
+After having extolled all the advantages of returning to “civilization” to their disappointed children, the Lents learned that the position of assistant keeper was available at Brier Island Lighthouse, five miles away.
+Though the move wasn’t far, they did have to go from a home with electricity, indoor bathroom, but no phone to one with a phone, but without electricity or an indoor bathroom.

 The original lighthouse at Grand Passage was demolished in 1968 and replaced by the current one, a white square concrete tower with a red lantern room connected to one corner of a square, flat-roofed, one-story building.

-Lawrence F. (Pete) Welch had been keeper of Grand Passage Lighthouse, known locally as North Light, for four years when it was unmanned in 1988.
-The stationís fog bell can be seen at the post office in Digby, where it is part of memorial to those lost at sea.
+Lawrence F. (Pete) Welch had been keeper of Grand Passage Lighthouse, known locally as North Light, for four years when it was de-staffed in 1988.
+The station’s fog bell can be seen at the post office in Digby, where it is part of a memorial to those lost at sea.

 In December 2021, the Government of Canada designated Grand Passage Lighthouse a heritage lighthouse under Canada's Heritage Lighthouse Protection Act.